moirahartigan/Portfolio-2---Alien-Memory-Game/README.md

 All user stories have been fullfilled from the original targets.
 The game functions are all working with no issues found.

 Furthermore the game has been tested by my younger children whom are aged 5 and 6.
-They were able to play the game without instruction from an adult which was one of the core goals of the design.
-Other adult friends and family also tried the game on their personal devices to comfirm responsiveness but all reported to have enjoyed playing this game.
+They were able to play the game without instruction from an adult which was one of the core goals of the design in terms of accessability for younger players.
+Other adult friends and family also tried the game on their personal devices to comfirm responsiveness and all reported to have enjoyed playing the game.

 ## Problems Encountered
-* Initially I considered using bootstrap to create my win message modal, however I decided against this and built the modal in the html file using a simple content division element.
+* Initially I considered using bootstrap to create my win message modal, however I decided against this, as I have yet to cover this topic on my course work so instead I built the modal in the html file using a simple content division element.
 Once I had completed this and added the display: none attribute to the css class, the modal failed to appear on the screen.
   * I fixed this issue by removing the bootstrap link from the head section of my html page and the modal appeared as expected.

 * The first function written, was the flip card function which is the main play function for the game.
 As this function interacts with many other functions, I ran into some issues when trying to add additional features, such as the timer and moves counter, which required the flipping of one card for the timer to begin and the flipping of a second card to have the move counter begin.
 Each time I added this function my flipcard function broke and the game and the cards would not flip when clicked.